- Installation instructions

 Individual commands can be disabled i.e. removed from Commands menu (and enabled again) from Manage Commands… at the bottom of EDAPT Control Panel Alt+F1 – a part of the installed package.

 The tools have been designed to work together as a package and managed via EDAPT Control Panel.
-Deleting or renaming individual commands via the default Manage Saved Commands… will result in unpredictable behavior and loss of functionality.
+Deleting or renaming individual commands via the default Manage Saved Commands… is not possible.
+They will regenerate after a restart.

-Click on the links below to view the help articles and demonstration videos for each of the commands, tools or panels
+Click on the links below to view detailed help articles and demonstration videos for each of the tools.

 Edit Multiple Frames and EDAP Tools